ThemeHackers/Argus/README.md

-## Development Version By HackerTheme
+## Development Version By ThemeHackers
 ## 🛠  Update Algorithm and Fixed a bug From ThemeHackers
 > Lists modules
   - argus.py